YaxinF/DSSMReg/README.md

 ![image](https://github.com/YaxinF/DSSMReg/blob/main/Fig1.jpg)

-DSSMReg is based on DSSM, using scRNA-seq data, transcription factor motif data and ChIP-seq data to infer cell type-specific regulators, and using AUCell to rank the importance of the regulators.
+DSSMReg is based on DSSM, using scRNA-seq data, transcription factor motif data and ChIP-seq data to infer cell type-specific regulons, and using AUCell to rank the importance of the regulons.

 # Requirements
 ## Python